couchbaselabs/ToDoLite-Android/tutorial.md

 To create a Revision, we must first create a Document:

-- create a new variable named `document` of type Document using the `createDocument` method
+- Create a new variable named `document` of type Document using the `createDocument` method.
-- in turn, create a new variable name revision of type Revision with the document’s `createRevision` method
+- In turn, create a new variable name revision of type Revision with the document’s `createRevision` method.
-- call the `setUserProperties` passing in the properties HashMap.
+- Call the `setUserProperties` passing in the properties HashMap.
 In this context, user properties represent any property except the `_id` and `rev`, those two properties are important to save the revision as we’ll see in a bit.
-If we called the `setProperties`, the `_id` and `rev` would get deleted in the process
+If we called the `setProperties`, the `_id` and `rev` would get deleted in the process.
-- if an image was passed in, use the `setAttachment` method on the revision to save it as attachment.
+- If an image was passed in, use the `setAttachment` method on the revision to save it as attachment.
-- call `revision.save()` and this will create the new revision with the image attachment
+- Call `revision.save()` and this will create the new revision with the image attachment.

 Run the app and you should now be able to attach images to tasks:

 ![][image-10]

-The solution is on the `workshop/attachments_and_revisions ` branch.
+The solution is on the `workshop/attachments_and_revisions` branch.

 ## 30 minutes: Sync Gateway in-depth